Sushiizz/Telegaurd-Test/Readme.md

 npm run dev
 ```

 Open `http://localhost:5173`.
-The client defaults to `http://localhost:8000`
+The dashboard client defaults to the deployed
-for API calls, so no frontend environment file is required for the default
+backend at `https://telegaurd-backend.onrender.com`.
+For local end-to-end
-local setup.
+development, configure the frontend as shown below so it calls your local API.

 ## Configuration